kodeGenius/Image-Detection/README.md

-#This is an Image Detection Software
+#This is an Image Detection Software.
 It uses an API for it functionality.

 1. Clone this repo